tezoscommunity/FAQ/Compile_Betanet.md

 sudo apt-get update
 ```

 Similarly, if you are on **Debian 9**, do this to upgrade git to version 2.18.0.
+You need the debian "stretch-backports" source enabled to do this.
+If the following command fails, see the "Add backports to your sources.list" section at https://backports.debian.org/Instructions/ and follow the steps there; then try this again.

 ```
 sudo apt-get -t stretch-backports install git